 The Corinthia story started after the death of Mr Paul Pisani, father of Chairman Mr Alfred Pisani.
 In 1960 Mr Paul Pisani had acquired an elegant villa shortly before he died.
-Losing the main breadwinner must have been a shock, so in order to provide an extra income the Pisani family decided to rent out the villa as a restaurant and for wedding receptions.
+Losing the main breadwinner must have been a shock, so in order to provide an extra income the Pisani family first gave a facelift to the magnificent hall of the villa to use for wedding receptions.
+Subsequently, two years later, the family opened the restaurant.
 A name was needed for this new venture.
 Mrs Josephine Pisani, widow of Paul, who became the matriarch of the family, spotted a detail in the architecture of this villa: Corinthian capitals in the main room.
 She suggested the name Corinthia and that was it.
 The new restaurant would be henceforth called Corinthia.

 By late 1962 the property was enhanced into a fine-dining restaurant, which opened on 6 December 1962.

 The original invitation for the opening of the Corinthia Palace on 6 December 1962